 There are mainly four types of E-commerce models:

 India’s E-commerce growth is not just limited to cities.
-Platforms like Meesho have empowered small sellers, housewives, and local artisans to reach a national audience.
+Platforms like Meesho have empowered small sellers, homemakers, and local artisans to reach a national audience.
 A woman in Lucknow running a boutique can now sell her designs to someone sitting in Bengaluru.
 A farmer in Maharashtra can find buyers for organic produce nationwide.

 Thanks to Jio’s affordable internet revolution, even remote villages now have access to online marketplaces.
 Mobile phones have become digital shops, and digital wallets like Paytm, PhonePe, and Google Pay have made payments more manageable.